What is intravenous sedation?

-Intravenous sedation is a modern, safe, predictable and effective way to reduce anxiety in patients.
-It makes potentially stressful procedures more pleasant for you.
+Intravenous sedation is a modern, safe, predictable and effective way to reduce anxiety in patients and makes potentially stressful procedures more pleasant for you.

 Who will sedate me?

-Tim is assisted by a nurse trained in the care and monitoring of patients receiving treatment under intravenous sedation.
+Tim is assisted by nurses trained in the care and monitoring of patients receiving treatment under intravenous sedation.

 What is the sedative?

-A single sedative is used called midazolam.
-It is a member of the benzodiazepine group of drugs and is the main agent recommended for use in intravenous sedation in the UK.
+A single sedative is used called midazolam which is a member of the benzodiazepine group of drugs.
+This is the main agent recommended for use in intravenous sedation for Oral Surgery procedures in the UK.

 How does it feel to be sedated?

-During your operation, you stay conscious, so you do not lose vital protective reflexes (such as the ability to cough).
+During your operation you stay conscious so that you do not lose vital protective reflexes such as the ability to cough.

-After your operation, you are likely to have little or no recollection of having the treatment carried out.
+After your operation you may find that you have little or no recollection of the treatment being carried out.